-The following are select guidelines prepared by the Davis Division Grade Change Committee.
+The following are select guidelines prepared by the Davis Division Grade Changes Committee.

-The GCC is charged in DD By-Law 79 with administering grade changes, in accordance with the DD regulations on grades, in particular DD regulations A540 through 550.
-The GCC also has the authority to approve or deny retroactive drop and withdrawal petitions (those submitted after final exams) by DD regulation 549.
+The GCC is charged in Davis Division By-Law 79 with administering grade changes, in accordance with the Davis Division Regulations on grades, in particular Davis Division Regulations A540 through 550.
+The GCC also has the authority to approve or deny retroactive drop and withdrawal petitions (those submitted after final exams) by Davis Division Regulation 549.
 The above rules are in the Manual of the Academic Senate (available in the Academic Senate Office, in the library, and in some professors’ and departmental offices).
 No grade except I or Y can be changed or removed from the transcript without the approval of the GCC.
 To change an I to the appropriate grade, the professor needs to submit an I grade removal through the Online Grade Change Tool.
-DD regulations A540 (C) allows a maximum of three academic quarters to convert an I to a regular letter grade.
+Davis Division Regulations A540 (C) allows a maximum of three academic quarters to convert an I to a regular letter grade.
 After three quarters, an F grade replaces the I grade.
 An instructor can change a Y grade to a letter grade by submitting a grade change through the Online Grade Change Tool.

 General guidelines include the following: